rvanbekkum/vsc-xliff-sync/README.md

 ## Usage

-The extension will try to find corresponding trans-units and translations within an existing file for each units in the base file by searching units in the following order:
+The extension will try to find corresponding trans-units and translations within an existing file as follows:

+1. Finding trans-units:
 > 1. By Id
 > 2. By XLIFF Generator Note & Source (enabled by default, configurable)
 > 3. By XLIFF Generator Note & Developer Note (enabled by default, configurable)
 > 4. By XLIFF Generator Note (enabled by default, configurable)

+2. Finding translations:
 > 5. By Source & Developer Note (disabled by default, configurable)
 > 6. By Source (disabled by default, configurable)

-If no translation unit is found, the unit is added and tagged as missing.
+If no trans-unit is found, the unit is added and its target node is tagged with `state="needs-translation"`.

 ### Synchronize to Single File